Advocate for your children, that is a way of being supportive.

-When it comes to advocating for your children, one of the best and most important things you can do is to support your children.
+When it is time to advocate for your children, one of the best and most important things you can do is to support them.
 It is important to note that support takes many forms.
 Three of the most important parts of supporting your children are:

 • keeping a protective covering around your children